LCAS/webauth-frontend/README.md

 * Add a docker network for backend requests with:
   `docker network create webauth`.
 * Open VS Code in dev-container.
-* VS Code terminal must be run in interactive mode to expose angular cli-tools:
+* Terminal must be run in interactive mode to expose angular cli-tools:
   `/bin/bash -l`.
+* Install dependencies with `npm install`.

 ### Develop